snap-stanford/snap-python/doc/source/reference/DelSelfEdges.rst

 .. function:: DelSelfEdges (Graph)

-Removes all the self-edges from the graph.
+Removes all the self-edges from *Graph*.

 Parameters: